WENATCHEE WILD HOCKEY BOOSTER CLUB - established 2021

 Article VI: ELECTIONS OF OFFICERS

-6.01 The officers of the Booster Club will be elected by the members of the Booster Club at the first meeting of each year.
-Each officer shall hold office until his or her successor has been duly elected, or until his/her death, resignation, or until he/she has been removed as provided herein.
+6.01 The officers of the Booster Club will be elected by the members in good standing of the Booster Club at the last meeting of each year.
+Each officer shall hold office until his or her successor has been duly elected, resignation, or until he/she has been removed as provided herein.

 6.03 All elections will be decided by simple majority.